Justink-08/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a function that copies a string.
+a function to reverse the content of an array